2020LamK/calculator-app/README.md

 # calculator-app
+Advanced Object-oriented Programming CSIS 3701

-A basic calculator app created for CSIS 3701 in Android Studio.
+A basic calculator app created using Android Studio in Java.
+This calculator performs the basic four operations decently well, but does have several bugs!